lucyharlow/tutor/experience.md

 permalink: /experience/
 ---

 I have many years' teaching experience, specialising in English language and literature, creative writing, and music.
-However, I have an unusually diverse range of interests and expertise beyond this!
-I'm driven by compassion and curiosity, and consider myself a multipotentialite.
-I'm able to synthesise my many areas of knowledge and draw on them imaginatively to connect with students.
+However, I have an unusually diverse range of interests and expertise beyond these areas!
+I'm able to synthesise my many fields of knowledge and draw on them imaginatively to connect with students.